flutter/website/src/content/ai-toolkit/feature-integration.md

 ## LLM instructions

-To optimize an LLM’s responses based on the needs of your app, you’ll want to give it instructions.
+To optimize an LLM's responses based on the needs of your app, you'll want to give it instructions.
-For example, the [recipes example app][] uses the `systemInstructions` parameter of the `GenerativeModel` class to tailor the LLM to focus on delivering recipes based on the user’s instructions:
+For example, the [recipes example app][] uses the `systemInstructions` parameter of the `GenerativeModel` class to tailor the LLM to focus on delivering recipes based on the user's instructions:

 ```dart
 class _HomePageState extends State<HomePage> {